microsoft/datashaper/javascript/react/docs/react.api.md

 //
 // @public
 export function useInputTableNames(workflow?: Workflow): string[];

+// Warning: (ae-missing-release-tag) "useManagementBarDefaults" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function useManagementBarDefaults(props?: ProjectManagementCommandBarProps, colors?: {
+    color?: string;
+    background?: string;
+    border?: string;
+}): ProjectManagementCommandBarProps;

 // Warning: (ae-missing-release-tag) "useOnCreateStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //